-The IRS has programs that offer free assistance with tax return preparation and tax counseling through volunteers trained by IRS partners.
-Call the IRS toll-free at 800-829-1040 or go to www.irs.gov, Search: community network, for more information on the times and locations of assistance or to learn how to become a volunteer.
+The IRS has programs that offer free assistance with tax return preparation and tax counseling through volunteers trained and certified in tax law by the IRS.
+Call the IRS toll-free at 800-829-1040 or go to IRS.gov.
+Search: community network for more information on the times and locations of assistance or to learn how to become a volunteer.

-VOLUNTEER INCOME TAX ASSISTANCE
+VOLUNTEER INCOME TAX ASSISTANCE (VITA)

-The VITA program offers free tax help to people with low-to-moderate incomes who cannot afford paid professional assistance.
+The VITA program offers free tax help to people with low-to-moderate incomes including the elderly, persons with disabilities and those having limited English proficiency who cannot afford paid professional assistance.
 Volunteers trained in tax law help prepare basic tax returns at VITA sites generally located in community and neighborhood centers, libraries, schools, shopping malls and other convenient locations.
 Many locations also offer free electronic filing.

-Volunteers (which include college students, law students, members of professional business and accounting organizations, retirement, religious, military, and community groups, and others) can take part in various VITA program activities including:
+Volunteers include college and high school students, law students, members of professional business and accounting organizations, and retirement, religious, military, and community groups.

+Volunteers have many opportunities to take part in various VITA program activities including:

 - Preparing tax returns

 - Screening taxpayers

 - Recruiting volunteers

 - Conducting quality reviews

 - Assisting with computers

 - Interpreting languages

 - Teaching taxpayers to prepare their own returns

 - Managing a VITA site, and

-- Arranging publicity
+- Coordinating publicity

-For more information about the VITA program, or to find the location of a VITA site in your area, call the IRS at 800-829-1040.
+For more information about the VITA program, or to find a location in your area, call the IRS at 800-829-1040.

 If you wish to become a VITA volunteer, the IRS provides VITA training material.
 Training is conducted at times and locations convenient for volunteers.
-Generally, these sessions are offered December through January each year before the actual filing season starts.
+Generally, these sessions are offered December through January each year.